ursiform/sleuth/README.md

 one another.

 ## Installation
-`sleuth` is dependent on [`libzmq`](https://github.com/zeromq/libzmq).
-It can be installed either from source or from binaries.
+`sleuth` is dependent on [`libzmq`](https://github.com/zeromq/libzmq), which can be installed either from source or from binaries.
 For more information, please refer to [ØMQ: "Get the Software"](http://zeromq.org/intro:get-the-software).

 Once `libzmq` is available on a system, `sleuth` can be installed like any other Go library: